YeahNotSewerSide/NumBuster-API/README.md

   	In the https://api.numbuster.com/ menu look for that v6/old/search/ and in the parameters you will find your
 	access_token

-# Second way:
+# Second way (Why that's not the First way?
+BECAUSE):
-  	I have implemented all api requests in that api, so just find functions for registration use them and maybe you will get
-	access_token, but really, use first way.
-There is little help: most of functions for registration start with v6_auth and, another_
-	Good Luck!
+  	So, First of all call function request_sms_code() with number for account
+	Second, wait for sms, then call send_sms_code(phonenumber,code), where phonenumber is phonenumber and, you won't believe, code is code, after that api will get access_token Numbuster.access_token and you'l be able to use all functionality of api.
+DON'T FORGET TO SAVE ACCESS_TOKEN, I won't do it for you, I'm not your mom or something...

 # Now lets talk about api:
 	Main api file with all api functions is NumbusterAPI.py, in file signatures.py functions for creating signaturs for